Personal Pages

 We have experienced the outstanding performance of artificial intelligence surpassing human capability.
 Yet, they are unable to acknowledge fully that they do not know and learn the novel phenomenon continuously like humans.
 In my current research agenda, I am exploring a technique to enhance an agent to identify unknown categories and learn them continuously in domain-specific problem.
 This will make the agent become reliable and able to adapt to the open-world environment in the agent interest only.
 The applications can be applied to ecology, healthcare, smart cities, robotics, chatbot or intelligent systems.
 We named this as Domain-Specific Open-World Recognition.

-We are interested in the domain-specific open-world recognition problems in Environmental/Biodiversity Monitoring and Conservation, Lifelong Chatbot, Web Intelligence, and Agriculture/Food.
+We are interested in the domain-specific open-world recognition problems in Environmental/Biodiversity Monitoring and Conservation, Lifelong Chatbot, AI-generated content detection, and Agriculture/Food.

 Short Biography